Version: 24th December 2022.

 The last point I would like to say to my fellow raqis is that the phenomenon of jinn speaking in patients has hardly anything to do with your recitation of Quran as ruqya but it has more to do with the sins of the patient.
 Please read this research I wrote on how sins affect possessed Muslims and why jinn speak in them:

 (MY DEAR BROTHERS AND SISTERS, CAN’T WE SEE THAT SPEAKING POSSESSING JINN IN MUSLIMS IS A DEGRADING AND HUMILIATING PHENOMENON!
 NON OF OUR PIOUS IMAMS, SCHOLARS OR BELIEVERS OF THE PAST, ESPECIALLY THE SALAF, EVER HAD SPEAKING POSSESSING JINN.
-IN FACT, YOU WON’T FIND ANY OF THE PIOUS IMAMS, SCHOLARS OR BELIEVERS OF TODAY IN SUCH A PREDICAMENT AND THAT’S BECAUSE THROUGH THESE PEOPLE, ALLAH SAFEGUARDS OUR DEEN AND THEREFORE ALLAH WOULD NEVER ALLOW THEM TO BE HUMILIATED NOR ALLOW US TO BE CONFUSED WITH THE QUESTION OF: “IF THE JINN SPOKE OR THE SHEIKH SPOKE” WHEN WE ASK FOR A FATWA ie Allah does not let our pious scholars get possessed as this would confuse us and we would not be able to differentiate between the scholar or the jinn and we would not be able to have confidence to ask for fatwa because the possessing jinn may impersonate the scholar and thus misguide us.
+IN FACT, YOU WON’T FIND ANY OF THE PIOUS IMAMS, SCHOLARS OR BELIEVERS OF TODAY IN SUCH A PREDICAMENT AND THAT’S BECAUSE THROUGH THESE PEOPLE, ALLAH SAFEGUARDS OUR DEEN AND THEREFORE ALLAH WOULD NEVER ALLOW THEM TO BE HUMILIATED NOR ALLOW US TO BE CONFUSED WITH THE QUESTION OF: “IF THE JINN SPOKE OR THE SHEIKH SPOKE” WHEN WE ASK FOR A FATWA ie Allah does test our scholars with jinn possession BUT he does not let our pious scholars have speaking possessing jinn as this would confuse us and we would not be able to differentiate between the scholar or the jinn and we would not be able to have confidence to ask for fatwa because the possessing jinn may impersonate the scholar and thus misguide us.

 CAN YOU SEE THE CORRUPTION THAT SPEAKING JINN COULD DO VIA A SCHOLAR, HENCE ALLAH DOESN’T ALLOW IT TO HAPPEN, EVEN THOUGH SOME SHEIKHS DO GET TESTED WITH JINN POSSESSION.
 SO IF YOU ARE A ‘CATCHER’ IT IS NOT SOMETHING TO BE HAPPY OR PROUD ABOUT AS THERE ARE NO GOOD EXAMPLES IN OUR PAST OR EVEN PRESENT.
 INDEED, NO SANE MUSLIM WHO UNDERSTANDS HIS RELIGION WOULD LOOK UPTO SOMEONE WHO HAS SPEAKING POSSESSING JINN AND HE CERTAINLY WOULD NOT WANT THE SAME TO HAPPEN TO HIM)